 Due to the likelihood of transient or permanent hearing loss in this population, the comprehensive assessment typically includes an audiologic assessment by an audiologist.

 See Comprehensive Assessment for Cleft Lip and Palate: Typical Components.
 Specific components of an assessment will depend on the individual's age and stage of development.

-The assessment is conducted in the language(s) used by the child and his or her family, with the use of interpretation services as necessary (see ASHA's Portal Page, Collaborating With Interpreters).
+The assessment is conducted in the language(s) used by the child and their family, with the use of interpretation services as necessary (see ASHA's Portal Page, Collaborating With Interpreters).
 Assessment takes into account speech and language characteristics unique to the linguistic background of the individual and the cultural variables that affect communication.

-Consistent with the World Health Organization's (WHO) International Classification of Functioning, Disability and Health (ICF) framework (ASHA, 2016a; WHO, 2001), comprehensive assessment is conducted to identify and describe
+Consistent with the World Health Organization's (WHO) International Classification of Functioning, Disability and Health (ICF) framework (ASHA, 2023; WHO, 2001), comprehensive assessment is conducted to identify and describe

 See ASHA's Person-Centered Focus on Function: Cleft Lip and Palate [PDF] for an example of assessment data consistent with ICF.
 See also Neumann and Romonath (2012) for a discussion of the application of ICF to cleft lip and palate.